How Perps Trading Works

 // Main calculation:

-cumulativeFundingRate = pool.cumulative_interest_rate
+cumulativeInterestRate = pool.cumulative_interest_rate

-2. Get the position's funding rate snapshot:
+2. Get the position's borrow rate snapshot:

-fundingRateSnapshot = position.cumulative_interest_snapshot
+borrowRateSnapshot = position.cumulative_interest_snapshot

-3. Get the position's funding rate interval:
+3. Get the position's borrow rate interval:

 4. Calculate final borrow fee (USD):

-borrowFeeUsd = (fundingRate * position.size_usd) / (10^RATE_DECIMALS) / (10^USD_DECIMALS)
+borrowFeeUsd = (borrowRate * position.size_usd) / (10 ^ RATE_DECIMALS) / (10 ^ USD_DECIMALS)

 Transaction & Priority Fee